 Some of the Group's subsidiaries were granted land usage rights from private entities.
 The land usage right represents the prepaid amount of land lease payments.
 The right is currently being amortized by the Group on a straight-line basis over the term of the right ranging from 30 to 50 years.
-The amortization on these leases (included under General and Administrative Expenses' in the consolidated statements of comprehensive income) amounted to P3.7 million, P3.7 million and P2.9 million in 2012, 2011 and 2010, respectively.
+The amortization on these leases (included under 'General and administrative expenses' in the consolidated statements of income) amounted to ₱11.8 million, ₱3.8 million, ₱3.8 million in 2013, 2012 and 2011, respectively.